BRML/baxter_pick_and_place/README.md

 ```

 ### Run the demonstration
-To run the demonstration go to
+To run the demonstration, do
 ```bash
 $ cd ~/ros_ws
 $ . baxter.sh